 Now let us get back to the focal point.
 Without further ado, I shall let you read the rest of the blog.

 What is Google Developer Student Club (DSC)?

-I would simply put this as verbatim from Google’s site, ‘‘Developer Student Clubs are university-based community groups for students interested in Google developer technologies.
+I will put this verbatim from Google’s website, ‘‘Developer Student Clubs are university-based community groups for students interested in Google developer technologies.
 Students from all undergraduate or graduate programs with an interest in growing as a developer are welcome.
 By joining a DSC, students grow their knowledge in a peer-to-peer learning environment and build solutions for local businesses and their community.’’